madrilene/lenesaile.com/src/en/blog/2023-11-06-sound-website.md

 };
 ```

+The first line declares a variable called `switchSound` without initializing it.
+Being defined at a higher scope it can be accessed by different parts of the code.
+We then listen for the `DOMContentLoaded` event, which is fired when the HTML document has been completely loaded and parsed, but external resources like stylesheets and images may not have been fully loaded yet.
+This is to make sure that the loading of the sound does not block any important assets.

-All actions - the declaration of the variable `switchSound`, the subsequent loading of the file and the actual playing of the sound (using the `HTMLMediaElement` `play()` method) - take place in the function expression `onClick`.
+Within the event listener for `DOMContentLoaded`, I create the new `Audio` object and assign it to the `switchSound` variable.
+The actual playing of the sound (using the `HTMLMediaElement` `play()` method) - takes place in the function expression `onClick`.

-The load event for the window object is triggered when the entire page, including styles, images and other resources, is loaded.
+The `load` event for the `window` object is triggered when the entire page, including styles, images and other resources, is loaded.
 It is available via the `onload` property.
 I make it listen for clicks on the `button` with an ID of `#theme-toggle`.

 For a valid theme switcher more things have to happen, you can have a look at the [theme switcher on this page on GitHub](https://github.com/madrilene/lenesaile.com/blob/main/src/assets/scripts/theme-toggle.js).